 7. Gaiam Adjustable Custom-Fit Balance Ball Chair

-- Featuring the same yoga ball as the exercise...
+- BOOST ENERGY LEVELS: Using the same ball as the...

 - More affordable

 - Lockable wheels

 At a slightly lesser cost than the Isokinetics ball, the Gaiam adjustable ball gives you a comparable amount of adjustment so that you can customize the fit for your body size.